 Dr. Kartikeya Singh, Deputy Director and Fellow, Wadhwani Chair (KSingh@csis.org)

-Lisa Hyland, Associate Director, Energy and National Security Program (LHyland@csis.org)
+Lisa Hyland, Associate Director, Energy Security and Climate Change Program (LHyland@csis.org)

 Afeena Ashfaque, Program Coordinator and Research Assistant, Wadhwani Chair (AAshfaque@csis.org)

-Stephen Naimoli, Research Associate , Energy and National Security Program (SNaimoli@csis.org)
+Stephen Naimoli, Research Associate, Energy Security and Climate Change Program (SNaimoli@csis.org)